1 Part Course |

 • Internal control and governance issues

-Our IFRS course specialist qualified in 1987 as a Chartered Accountant with Gilberts, a six-partner firm, following completion of an accountancy foundation course.
+Our IFRS course specialist qualified in 1987 as a Chartered Accountant with Gilberts, a six-partner firm, following the completion of an accountancy foundation course.
 In the same year, he joined Binder Hamlyn to work in their Business Development Group.

 In 1990, he joined a major training company to work as a trainer on their accountancy exam courses.
 During the next four years, he taught auditing, intermediate financial reporting and taxation for ACA, ACCA, CIMA and AAT exams.
 He also taught the ACA multi-disciplinary case study.